Robert Wilson (director): Exhibitions

 Extensive retrospectives of Wilson's efforts have been presented at the Centre Georges Pompidou in Paris (1991) and the Boston Museum of Fine Arts (1991).
 He presented installations at the Stedelijk Museum Amsterdam, Museum Boymans-van Beuningen, Rotterdam (1993), London's Clink Street Vaults (1995), Neue Nationalgalerie (2003), and the Solomon R. Guggenheim Museum in New York and the Guggenheim Museum Bilbao.
 His tribute to Isamu Noguchi was exhibited at the Seattle Art Museum and his Voom Portraits exhibition traveled to Hamburg, Milan, Miami, and Philadelphia.
 In 2012, Times Square Arts invited Wilson to show selections from his three-minute video portraits on more than twenty digital screens that lined Times Square.
 In 2013 he participated at the White House Biennial / Thessaloniki Biennale 4.
 He collaborated with artist Bettina WitteVeen on an exhibition space based on her photography book "Sacred Sister."
 The book consisted of photos of women that WitteVeen captured in Indonesia and Southeast Asia in 1995.
 The exhibition space was set up in 2003 at Art Basel Miami Beach, and was also composed of layers of autumn leaves on the floor of a studio.

 Wilson was represented exclusively and worldwide by RW Work, Ltd. (New York), and his gallerist in New York City was Paula Cooper Gallery.

 The Watermill Center

 In 1991 Wilson established The Watermill Center on the site of a former Western Union laboratory on the East End of Long Island, New York.
 Originally styled as "a laboratory for performance", The Watermill Center operates year-round artist residencies, public education programs, exhibitions, and performances.
 The center is situated within a 10 acre campus of gardens and designed landscape, and contains numerous works of art collected by Wilson.
+The International Summer Residency Program enabled 20 international artists to participate in a 4-week intensive session in which they could develop new works alongside emerging artists and established creative professionals.